 Business valuation methods for home health care companies

 As many service businesses, the typical home health care firm has a relatively low asset base.
-Thus, business valuation focuses on assessment of the business earning capacity and risk.
-You can choose a number of income-based business valuation methods to value your company.
+Consequently, business valuation focuses on assessment of the business earning capacity and risk.
+As a result, you can choose a number of income-based business valuation methods to value your company.

 For smaller, owner-operator managed businesses, Multiple of Discretionary Earnings method provides a great way to appraise a business based on its earnings and 14 key financial and operational performance and risk factors.